lmccalman/spacerace/README.md

 ![Example map](mapbuilder/testmap.png)

+To then make this map readable by the game engine, you need to run the `buildmap.py` script in the `mapbuilder` directory.
+Here is an example (from where you cloned this repo),

+    $ cd mapbuilder
+    $ ./buildmap pathto/yourmapname.png --visualise

+This will then output all of the necessary files into the same directory as your map.
+You can call `./buildmap.py --help` for more info.
+Also, have a look at `mapbuilder/requirements.txt` for all of the required python packages.

-Also, you can optionally provide a skin for you map to make it look pretty!
+Finally, you can optionally provide a skin for you map to make it look pretty!
 Just make sure it is the same size as you original map and has the suffix `\_skin`, e.g.